 Even if you follow all the rules it is still possible to invalidate your holiday homes insurance by not reading the small print.

-Having the wrong types of locks on doors or windows for instance could invalidate your cover, as could not keeping your insurer abreast of any fundamental changes to your property.
+Having the wrong types of locks on doors or windows for instance could invalidate your cover, as could not updating your insurer of any fundamental changes to your property.

 Despite these slight differences holiday home insurance is similar to all other insurance products and certain rules apply.